dani2442/dani2442.github.io/content/essays/creativity/index.md

 This is related to several well-studied phenomena:

 - **Curse of knowledge**: once you know something, it becomes hard to imagine not knowing it - changing how you explain, teach, and even think [[3]](#references).
-- **Einstellung effect / mental set**: familiar methods block better ones [[4]](#references).
+- **Einstellung effect**: familiar methods block better ones [[4]](#references).
 - **Functional fixedness / design fixation**: example solutions "anchor" your imagination and reduce novelty [[5, 6]](#references).

 ## A simple picture of the trap

 Assume the circles represent the "nearby" ideas you can easily access.
-Person B has more knowledge, but that also means more well-worn paths, so exploring outside the circles feels less reward-cost effective.
+Person B has more knowledge, but that also means more well-worn paths, so exploring outside the circles feels less cost-effective.

 ![A sketch of exploration vs. fixation](image.png)